 I encourage students to participate in competitions because it is

 good preparation for life.
-Preparing properly for a competition
+Preparing properly for a competition requires

-As in free sparring, participants in ITF Taekwon-Do competitions
+As in free sparring, participants in ITF Taekwon-Do competitions must

-must demonstrate all five ITF Taekwon-Do tenets: courtesy, integrity,
+demonstrate all five ITF Taekwon-Do tenets: courtesy, integrity,

 perseverance, self-control, and indomitable spirit.
 We should also

-mention the broader purpose of our competitions, which is to improve
+mention the broader purpose of our competitions, which is to improve the

-the overall quality of Taekwon-Do practiced in the ITF.
+overall quality of Taekwon-Do practiced in the ITF.